Haydz/haydz.github.io/_posts/2020-04-26-ThreatDefense.md

 * OpenSSL
 * Windows Event logs itself
 * Command line - for both Linux and Windows

+We did not finish all the challenges, so there was much more to explore.

 ## Challenges
 Varied from basic to hard.